Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Another brilliant VR use case is that of Palo Alto, California-based SyncThink.
 The neuro-technology company, founded in 2009 by Dr. Jam Ghajar, developed a fully-integrated VR device used for eye-tracking called EYE-SYNC.

-Designated by the US Food and Drug Administration (FDA) as a breakthrough device in 2019, the head-mounted solution helps determine ocular-motor impairments that can arise due to concussions or sleep-deprivation.
+Designated by the US Food and Drug Administration (FDA) as a breakthrough device in 2019, the head-mounted solution helps determine ocular-motor impairments that can arise due to concussions or sleep deprivation.

 Brain impairment due to concussions in sports is a critical subject.
 SyncThink’s eye-tracking VR platform is helping this area with rehabilitation in a big way.
 The company’s Eye-Sync is used by basketball and American football teams in the United States’ professional and college leagues.

 The platform integrates a VR headset that can record data with a cloud-based software application to process the information gathered.
-When a user wears the VR goggles, Eye-Sync can run through tests that can track eye movement.
+When a user wears the VR goggles, Eye-Sync can run tests that track eye movement.

 5. Surgical Theater